dschoenig/eat/docs/r_interface.md

 ### 4.2 Combining duplicates

 Duplicate studies, assessors, and assessments can be combined with `CombineDuplicateStudies()`, `CombineDuplicateAssessors()`, and `CombineDuplicateAssessments()`, respectively.
-All functions take as arguments a vector of duplicate IDs and a vector of the corresponding original ID for each duplicate.
-Any conflicts (e.g. in the `level_of_evidence` table) are always solved in favor of the original.
+All functions take as arguments a vector of duplicate IDs and a vector of the corresponding original ID for each duplicate (provided in the same order).
+Any conflicts (e.g. in the `level_of_evidence` table) are solved in favor of the original.

 ```r
 # Calling ResetTestDBWithDuplicates() will reset the test database and create